dangunter/tenprinciples/science-ux-principles.md

 targeting someone who is convenient for you to think about (like yourself!).

-For example, in a research project, we discovered that since the tool was initially built for experimentation purposes by computer scientists, there was no clear mechanism provided to access the output data from the runs.
+**Example**: In a research project, we discovered that since the tool was initially built for experimentation purposes by computer scientists, there was no clear mechanism provided to access the output data from the runs.
 When the tool started getting used by science